 - when the timer goes off, pull the pan from the freezer and move to the next steps

-We use flash freezing with all sorts of different fruits and veggies like blueberries, blackberries, carrots, watermelon and cantaloupe chunks, and raspberries.
+We use flash freezing with all sorts of different fruits and veggies like when you freeze blueberries, freeze watermelon, freeze blackberries, freeze cantaloupe, freeze carrots, and freeze raspberries.

 Here are the steps to freezing peas.

 - if need be, shell your peas and put them into a colander

 - place the colander under some running water and wash any dirt from the peas